ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 No.
 FastBoot works with your existing API rather than replacing it.
-That means you can drop in FastBoot no matter what backend you use, whether it's Node.js, Rails, PHP, .NET, Java, or any other stack.
+That means you can drop in FastBoot no matter what backend you use, whether it's Node, Rails, PHP, .NET, Java, or any other stack.

-That said, the FastBoot server _does_ require Node.js.
+That said, the FastBoot server _does_ require Node.
-So even though you don't need to replace your backend, you do need to have the ability to deploy Node.js apps.
+So even though you don't need to replace your backend, you do need to have the ability to deploy Node apps.

 _If the app is running in FastBoot and not the user's browser, how do I access things like `localStorage` where I keep authentication tokens?_